consenlabs/token-profile/README.md

 ## Suggestions

-Since the submission of the Token Profile involves many aspects: GitHub usage, Logo design, project information introduction etc, we recommend that the **Token Profile submission to be done by your market operations staff, developers, and designers together.**
+Since the submission of the Token Profile involves many aspects: GitHub usage, Logo design, project information introduction etc, we recommend that the **Token Profile submission to be done by your market operations staff, developers, and designers together**

 ## Copyright